September 30, 2020

 Is the Data Analytics Apprenticeships the right option for you?

+How can data analytics apprenticeships benefit your business?
 The demand for digital connectivity and an online presence was on the rise pre-COVID however, the COVID Crisis has catapulted the need and challenged our digital creativity.
 Subsequently, to make the right analysed decision I would posit opting to develop your analytics team or upskilling your current staff first.
 The reason being it will provide your organisation the insights and knowhow to invest in the right digital assets or strategies.

 Analytics in HR can help reorganise your personnel, analytics in sales and marketing will give you better insights into the market, and analytics in your product development can give you understanding of your consumer and that’s just the start.

-As we find ourselves in a unique situation with incentives from the government to take on apprentices (or upskill existing staff) an option could be to take on apprentice.
+As we find ourselves in a unique situation with incentives from the government to take on apprentices (or upskill existing staff) an option could be to take on an apprentice.

 The digital apprenticeship catalogue varies from developers, testers and analysts, however, in my professional opinion, it is that Data Analytics apprenticeships can bring immediate benefit with little investment from yourself.